 A mobile application for parents and caregivers

-Based on the SACS method, ASDetect is a free mobile app that guides parents through age-appropriate assessments, using videos of children both with and without autism to illustrate questions about social communication milestones.
+Based on the SACS method, ASDetect is a free mobile app that guides parents through age-appropriate assessments, using videos of autistic and non-autistic children to illustrate questions about social communication milestones.
 Parents receive an on-screen result of either 'low' or 'high' likelihood of autism, and a comprehensive formal assessment results email, which they can take to their family doctor.

-In children under 2 years old, ‘red flag’ markers include infrequent or inconsistent use of:
+In children under 2 years old, the ‘early markers’ include infrequent or inconsistent use of: